 Cervical mucus -- The mucus your cervix produces changes throughout your menstrual cycle.
 During ovulation, it becomes thin, slippery, more translucent and stretchy.

 Ovulation tests -- Over-the-counter ovulation predictor kits help pinpoint your most fertile days.
 They test either urine or saliva for the presence of luteinizing hormone (LH).
 LH increases dramatically for about two days before ovulation.
 When you see a surge of LH, an egg will be released within 35 to 44 hours [source: Morrison].
 These tests can be pricy, and like the other methods, they only tell you when you're likely to ovulate.
 However, you don't have to track data for months.

 Although it's tough to pinpoint an exact date of ovulation, you can learn to read your body's signs to discover when you're most likely to be fertile.
-For even more information about ovulation and fertility, check out the links on the next page.
+For even more information about ovulation and fertility, check out the links below.

 - Burgess, Kelly.
 "All About Ovulation: the inside story to help you conceive."
 Pregnancy Today.
 (April 18.
 2011)http://www.pregnancytoday.com/articles/preconception/all-about-ovulation-4950/1/